CARAMELIZED ONION AND PARSLEY KUGEL

 2. Beat the whites until they just hold their shape (soft peaks) but do not appear dry.
-Fold the yolks into the whites and beat until still.
+Fold the yolks into the whites and beat until stiff.
 Fold the matzo meal in a little at a time and add the salt and pepper.

 3. Fill a large pot halfway with water; add the bouillon and bring to a boil.

 5. Using a slotted spoon, transfer the matzo balls to a baking sheet pan.
 Let cool 5 minutes and drape loosely with plastic wrap.
-Let cool completely and wrap them very well right on the baking sheet; freeze.
+Let cool completely and wrap them well right on the baking sheet; freeze.